Registration and coffee

 Chair’s opening remarks

-Debt investors and economists have differing views on whether a recession will hit the US this year or early next.
+Debt investors and economists have differing views on whether a recession will hit the US this year or early next year.
 Distressed asset managers who anticipate a downturn are planning opportunistic activity, whereas others doubt that a recession will boost the record-low corporate default rates that followed the COVID-19 pandemic.
 This panel will review the macroeconomic climate in the US and its impact on the US distressed and restructuring market.
 What are the opportunities and challenges?
 Panelists will debate: